Fiserv/banking-hub/docs/getting-started.md

 >
 > The current user journey enables developers to register for a trial plan that provides access to a range of Standard Bank Platform APIs on Banking Hub. <br><br>To get access to a dedicated test environment, optional and ancillary services, including dedicated technical services, upgrade to a paid Developer Studio subscription plan <a href="https://appmarket.fiservapps.com/company/account/create/" > here</a>.

 Before you start integration, it is important to register on the Fiserv Developer Studio to test the Banking Hub APIs in the Sandbox environment.
-You may choose to test APIs using the [Third-party API Testing Tools](#tab-make_your_first_api_call) [test](#using-third-party-api-testing-tools) of your choice.
+You may choose to test APIs using the [Third-party API Testing Tools](#tab-make_your_first_api_call) of your choice.
 However, registration is not required to learn about our APIs and reference documentation.
 <!--

 [![Video Thumbnail]][Video]